Is Your Privacy Being Invaded in Your New Jersey Home or Business?

 What Should You Do If You Find a Bugging Device?

-First, if you believe that your New Jersey home or business is bugged, don’t say anything to anyone about it.
+First, if you believe that your New Jersey home or business is bugged, do not say anything to anyone about it.
 Don’t talk about it in the facility.
 Don’t talk about it on your phone.
 Don’t email anyone about it.
 Keep the information to yourself.
 Try to keep your same routine.
-This is important because telling someone in writing or verbally that you believe you’re being spied on or changing up your routine too much and someone is spying on you, they’ll be tipped off and try to remove the device before you’re able to find it.
+This is important because telling someone in writing or verbally that you believe you’re being spied on or changing up your routine too much and someone is spying on you, they will be tipped off and try to remove the device before you’re able to find it.
 Call Spy Catchers from a secure location to immediately schedule your sweep.

 If you find a hidden camera or audio bug in your home or business, do not remove it on your own.
-Depending on the model of the device, they can be easy to damage.
+Depending on the make and model of the device, they can be easy to damage.
 As much as you may want to smash the device, doing so can mean that you can never find out who planted the device.
 These devices require careful handling.
 Call Spy Catchers.
 We can help.

 GPS Devices in New Jersey